Bulldog noses in Hungary

 renumbered from M61.017 (and later on A61.017) this locomotive in red livery with a white stripe and a small blue line was reconstructed for 120 km/h workings;

 normally stands in MAV orange livery (in operating condition since 7 november 2003) in the railway history park in the 'Füsti' depot (the current name for the former Eszaki depot) in Budapest.
-It is used nowadays for infrastructure trains in Hungary on line 1.
+It is standing at BoBo Kft. in Miscolc awaiting the major overhaul of its bogies.

 • MAV M61.020:

 stands in red, MAV striped livery in the railway history park in the 'Füsti' depot (the current name for the former Eszaki depot) in Budapest.
-It is being kept in working condition by MAV Nosztalgia Ltd. for occasional use on their special trains as spare locomotive for MAV 61.001.
+It is being kept in working condition by MAV Rail Tours for occasional use on their special trains as spare locomotive for MAV 61.001 or for work trains.